babylonhealth/ios-playbook/Cookbook/Technical-Documents/NewHiresCheckList.md

 1. [Install additional tools and ask access for the various services we use](ToolsAndServices.md).

 1. Add yourself to the team list in the [playbook](https://github.com/Babylonpartners/ios-playbook) by making your first PR 😉

+1. Add shared `iOS Developers` calendar to your calendar on Outlook

 1. Don't hesitate to create a PR with an update to this `NewHiresCheckList` if you have spotted something is missing here.